 I opened the folder and clicked on a file, and that opened up my photo viewer.
 I got through exactly two images before I completely lost it.
 My mind went into complete overload.
 There, in front of me, were pictures of JJ with his coach.
 They were both naked, lying on a bed.
 JJ was blowing his coach, while the coach appeared to be playing with JJ’s ass as he did.
 I clicked ahead a picture and JJ had pulled his head up and off the coach’s dick and was looking straight into the camera.
 His expression wasn’t one of lust or desire; it was one of sheer agony.

 I tried to channel Wade, or someone calm, but I couldn’t.
 This was so far beyond my capability to handle, especially after what had happened in Paris, that all I could think to do was yell out.
 “DAD!”
 I screamed, at the top of my lungs.
 “STEF!”
-I stared at the screen, horrified, and screamed again.
-And again.
+I stared at the screen, horrified, and screamed again and again, by voice echoing through the empty halls of this palace.

-My door burst open and Dad came running in.
+I heard footsteps outside my room, followed by a burst of energy as my Dad came running in.
 “What’s wrong?”
 All I could do was point at the screen.